What to do

 Kunstmuseum Den Haag is one of Europe’s largest art museums with 160,000 works of art.
 The museum has a leading collection of modern and contemporary visual art, fashion and applied art.
 With no fewer than 300 of his works of art, it is also the international home of Piet Mondrian.
 Only here does Mondrian’s life and development towards abstract art unfold before your eyes.
 And that among famous predecessors and contemporaries such as Monet, Picasso and Kandinsky and followers such as Sol Lewitt, Francis Bacon and Louise Bourgeois.
 In addition, the museum has one of the world’s finest and largest collections of Delft Blue.
 From typical blue-white to sparkling red, snow-white and even Delft black; from 17th century flower vases to contemporary tulip vases by Dutch designers.

-For more information about current and upcoming exhibitions look at website: https://www.kunstmuseum.nl/en/exhibitions
+For more information about current and upcoming exhibitions look at their website: https://www.kunstmuseum.nl/en/exhibitions

 Kunstmuseum presents its internationally leading art in one of our most important masterpieces: the beautiful Art Deco building by the architect H.P.
 Berlage.
 The building is an ode to beauty: it makes the art shine and visitors feel at home.
 In the intimate cabinets, beautiful corridors and monumental hall, daylight radiates everywhere, and the building exudes quality and luxury.
 From the bronzed brass to marble floorboards, from beautifully woven bricks to brightly coloured tile fields.
 The Kunstmuseum is a work of art for the arts.
 This special combination of architecture, art and beauty visits the Kunstmuseum unique and a must see during a visit to The Hague.